-student.
-Parent, please circle one of the choices below: I, parent of (student's name), [do give] [do not give] the above list for the specified school-sponsored Parent's signature: Date: Please note that if this form is not returned with will assume that permission has been granted fo For all other purposes, Sudan ISD has des directory information: ignated the following information as Student's name Telephone listing Degrees, honors, and awards received. ved Grade level Participation in officially recognized d sports Weight and height of members of a athletic teams Enrollment status Parent, please circle one of the choices below: I, parent of district permission to release the information in school-sponsored purposes.
+Student.

+Parent, please circle one of the choices below:

+I, parent of (student's name), [do give] [do not give] the above list for the specified school-sponsored

 Parent's signature: Date:

-Please note that if this form is no will assume that permission has •
+Please note that if this form is not returned with will assume that permission has been granted for •

+For all other purposes, Sudan ISD has des directory information: ignated the following information as

+Student's name

+Telephone listing

+Degrees, honors, and awards recei ved

+Grade level

+Participation in officially recognize d sports

+Weight and height of members of athletic teams

+Enrollment status

+Parent, please circle one of the choices below:

+I, parent of

+Parent's signature: Date:

+Please note that if this form is not returned within the specified time frame above, the district will assume that permission has been granted for the release of this information.

-Parent's Objection to the Relations of Higher Educati to Military Recruiters and
+Parent's Objection to the Rel Institutions of Higher Educati to Military Recruiters and

 (Applicable to secondary grade levels only)

-Dear Parent:
+Dear Parent or Guardian:

-Federal law requires that the disinstitutions of higher education secondary school students enrol eligible student objects in writing Military Recruiters and Institution student information as indicated led in the district -unless a stu- g.
-[See Objecting to the Release d in the chart below for dent's parent, guardian or e of Student Information to
+Federal law requires that the district, upon request, release to military recruiters and institutions of higher education student information as indicated in the chart below for secondary school students enrolled in the district -unless a student's parent, guardian or eligible student objects in writing.
+[See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 6 for more information.]

 Student Information Military Recruiters Institutions of Higher Education

 Name Х Х

-Address Х X
+Address Х Х

 Phone Number Х Х

 District-Issued Email Х

-Parent or guardian: Please come child's information released to a your prior written consent.
-I, parent/guardian of military recruiter or an instituti (stud on of higher education without ent's name), request that the mber to a military recruiter or
+Parent or guardian: Please complete and return the following only if you do not want your child's information released to a military recruiter or an institution of higher education without your prior written consent.
+I, parent/guardian of (student's name), request that the district not release my child's name, address, and telephone number to a military recruiter or institution of higher education without my prior written consent.

 Parent's/Guardian's signature: Date:

 Note: If this form is not returned the release of this information.